Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain risk for VMS is low.
 Vendors source inputs from several upstream suppliers, including computer manufacturers, intellectual property licensing operators and data processing and hosting service providers.
 There are abundant vendors in each of these upstream markets.
-This abundance allows suppliers of VMS to procure competitively-priced inputs from...
+This abundance allows suppliers of VMS to procure competitively priced inputs...
 Subscribe to learn more.